ytakefuji/openai/README.md

 The five boxing wizards jump quickly.

-2. Design a 3-input 3-output logic circuit that negates the 3 input signals.
+2. Design a 3-input 3-output combination logic circuit that negates the 3 input signals.
 Any number of AND and OR gates can be used, but only two NOT gates are allowed.

 <pre>
 Input	Output